ReproNim/reproflow-data-sync/code/README.md

   - `DicomRecord` items corresponding to DICOMs image.
 Datetime information extracted from DICOM tags (`AcquisitionDate` + `AcquisitionTime`).
   - `StudyRecord` specifies target study and study name is extracted from DICOM tags.
   - `SeriesRecord` specifies target series inside the study.
 - `dump_birch.jsonl` JSONL with items corresponding to birch logs.
 Datetime information extracted from `iso_time` field which is not very precise by now.
-It filtered by 8-th bit of `alink_byte` field and contains additional calculated fields:
+It's filtered by 8-th bit of `alink_byte` field and contains additional calculated fields:
   - `duration` - duration in seconds till the next time 8-th bit will be set on again, calculated from strict clock based on `time` field.
   - `duration_isotime` - the same as `duration` but calculated based on `iso_time` field.
   - `flag_duration` - duration in seconds till the next event 8-th bit will be set off, calculated from precise `time` field.